Limitations of Autoregressive Models and Their Alternatives

-It is easy to show that $\mathrm{P} \subseteq \mathrm{P/poly}$.
-But $\mathrm{P/poly}$ is larger than $\mathrm{P}$: it contains all sparse languages, regardless of their hardness---even sparse undecidable languages---as well as many dense languages.
-The extra power of $\mathrm{P/poly}$ comes from its access to compact advice strings that do not have to be efficient to compute (or even computable).
-This corresponds to statistical modeling, where the trained model has a computationally efficient architecture plus access to parameters that do not have to be efficient to find. \looseness=-1
+Naturally, $\mathrm{P} \subseteq \mathrm{P/poly}$.
+But $\mathrm{P/poly}$ is larger than $\mathrm{P}$: it contains all sparse languages, regardless of their hardness\Dash even sparse undecidable languages\Dash as well as many dense languages.
+The extra power of $\mathrm{P/poly}$ comes from its access to compact advice strings that do not have to be recursively enumerable, let alone efficient to find.
+This corresponds to statistical modeling, where the trained model has a computationally efficient architecture plus access to parameters that might have taken a long time to find. \ifthenelse{\boolean{shortver}}{\looseness=-1}{ }